Landing Page Design: Tips and Tricks to Drive Conversion (+ Examples)

 06. Choose engaging visuals

 Your visuals, like your choice of color, must attract and engage your visitors.
-Even if your offering is highly technical, such as a software, you’ll need to find a way to represent it visually.
+Even if your offering is highly technical, such as software, you’ll need to find a way to represent it visually.
 This is not only important for catching your visitors’ eyes, but also for breaking up the text and making your landing page more digestible.

 Furthermore, any visual elements you select should be consistent with your brand.
 If you’re using photographs, make sure they’re staged in the same way as other photos on your site.
 Any illustrations or graphic art should likewise reflect your brand image.
 If you choose to add a video, the style and tone should be consistent with the overall feel of your brand.